fhiso/legacy-format/data-model.md

 **Linebreak normalisation** is the process of replacing each *padded linebreak* with a single *linebreak*, where all are replaced by the same *linebreak* variant.

+{.ednote} GEDCOM 5.5.1 is inconsistent on its definition of line break handling.
+Pages 10 and 37 state that initial spaces are preserved and trialing *may* be removed on a system-by-system basis, suggesting `PLB ::= (#x20 | #x9)* LB`; but page 85 states that both initial an trailing spaces *must* be removed, which is what is documented above.
+If we stick to what is provided above, there is no simple way to permit indented text in a blockstring.

 A **block string** is a *string* that SHALL be *linebreak-normalised* before being processed.

 {.note} This allows applications to store *strings* internally with any